jorgio-castello/TripsToday-Proxy/README.md

 ## Getting Started
 > Please clone the repos in the related projects section below and follow their respective Getting Started details.

-After the individual services' are running, start this proxy serve with the following:
+After the individual services' are running, start the proxy server with the following:

 Install dependencies:
 ```